FINRA Arbitration vs Court Litigation: Which Path Is Right for Your Investment Dispute?

 Navigating investment disputes requires an attorney who understands both FINRA arbitration and court litigation from all angles.
 Gary Varnavides brings a unique perspective to representing defrauded investors.

-Having spent 10 years at Sichenzia Ross Ference LLP defending broker-dealers and financial institutions, Gary knows the strategies and tactics the other side uses.
+Drawing on prior securities-defense experience, Gary knows the strategies and tactics the other side uses.
 Now, he uses that insider knowledge to advocate for investors who have been harmed by broker misconduct, unsuitable recommendations, and investment fraud.

 Types of Claims We Handle